NamanVashishta/DevScope/README.md

 ### 1. Dual-Context Visual Engine (`src/monitor.py`)
 - **Panoramic + Resized Input:** `mss` captures the stitched virtual desktop (`monitors[0]`), then downsamples to 1080p via Pillow so Gemini never chokes on 4K dual-monitor payloads while text stays crisp.
 - **Foveal Focus Telemetry:** AppKit/Quartz provides the active app and frontmost window title, giving Gemini an authoritative “what the engineer is actually touching” signal.
+- **Focus Bounds Snapshot:** An `ActiveWindowInspector` caches the frontmost window geometry each cycle, reuses it for the privacy filter, and forwards human-readable bounds to Gemini + the Mission Control UI (look for the new “Active Focus” chip and window-tooltips in the buffer).
 - **Smart Extractor Prompting:** A senior-auditor style system prompt instructs Gemini to trust the active focus, describe the exact action/target (“Editing the JSON schema in `src/monitor.py`”), and ignore background noise (Spotify, Discord) when developer tools are foregrounded.
 - **Ring Buffer & Auto-Cleanup:** Each session’s deque stores ~30 minutes of entries; when it overflows we evict the oldest record *and* delete its PNG, guaranteeing bounded disk usage even during marathon sessions.